dl4nlp-tuda/deep-learning-for-nlp-lectures/README.md

 The content is licenced under [Creative Commons CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) which means that you can re-use, adapt, modify, or publish it further, provided you keep the license and give proper credits.

 Accompanying video lectures are linked on YouTube

+**Note: The following list of lectures is copied & pasted from the 2021 version and will be updated during the semester.
+If you're interested in previous years, checkout the respective Git branches, e.g., `2021-archive`**

 ## Lecture 1